Climate Change Solutions

 - Every organization in the country can implement the 10 step plan on the previous two slides across 10-12 years, or sooner.

-- Yes, reallocation of financial resources, government grants, donations, and tax credits can all contribute.
+- Yes, reallocation of financial resources can contribute.

 - The easiest first step is to commit to electricity from 100% renewable sources, such as solar.